sbormann/ioBroker.iqontrol/README.md

 * For coloured LEDs (HSB-color-space):
     * **HUE**: *number* - color of the light from 0-360° (hue format)
     * **SATURATION**: *number* - saturation of the light (from white to pure color)
-    * **COLOR_BRIGHTNESS**: *number* - the brightness of the colored LEDs (this is only respected, if the light has both, coloured and white LEDs.
-If you have only one kind of LEDs the brightness is controlled by the LEVEL-State)
+    * **COLOR_BRIGHTNESS**: *number* - the brightness of the colored LEDs (if you have a LEVEL-State and no white LEDs, this is ignored, because brightness is controled completely by LEVEL)
 * For white LEDs:
     * **CT**: *number* - color-temperature of the light, if it has two shades of white
-    * **WHITE_BRIGHTNESS**: *number* - the brightness of the white LEDs (this is only respected, if the light has both, white and coloured LEDs.
-If you have only one kind of LEDs the brightness is controlled by the LEVEL-State)
+    * **WHITE_BRIGHTNESS**: *number* - the brightness of the white LEDs (if you have a LEVEL-State and no coloured LEDs, this is ignored, because brightness is controled completely by LEVEL)
 * Alternative color-spaces:
     * **ALTERNATIVE_COLORSPACE_VALUE**: *string* or *number* (depending on the chosed colorspace) - the value of the alternative colorspace
     If your device does not support using HUE, SATURATION and COLOR_BRIGHTNESS (HSB/HSV-color-space) you can use a variety of alternative colorspaces.
 In the device-options you can chose one of the following colorspaces: